RashmikaJayasooriya/Smart-Urban-Traffic-Management-System/README.md

 ## Installation
 To install SUTMS, clone the repository and navigate to the project directory:
 1. Clone the repository to your local machine.
-2. Open the project in Android Studio.
+2. Open the project.
-3. Build the project and run it on an Android emulator or device.
+3. Place the database file traffic_data.db in this location to view the metrices in the jsp --> C:\payara6\glassfish\domains\domain1\config
+4. Build the project and deploay EAR artifact in a application server ex:- payara/glassfish.
+5. Serach for this url-->http://localhost:8080/web/traffic-metrics

 ## Technologies Used
 - **Java SE**: For simulating IoT devices.